-Criteria for Selection - This course is available only by audition, recommendation of the Director, and instrumentation needs.
+Criteria for Selection-This course is available only by audition, recommendation of the Director, and instrumentation needs.

-CHORAL 1 No. 6506

-Full Year/Full Time Grade 9 Credit 1.0

-All types and styles of music are sung and performed develop the voice into a mature instrument.
-Criteria for Selection - Match Pitch ed in this course.
-The object of the course is to help
+All types and styles of music are sung and performed in this course.
+The object of the course is to help develop the voice into a mature instrument.
+Criteria for Selection - Match Pitch

-CHORAL 1 No. 6606